ravi0130/azure-avs-microhack/README.md

 - Now start the deployment (when prompted, confirm with **yes** to start the deployment):

-  `az deployment group create -n rg-deploy -g azure-avs-microhack-rg --template-file 0-main.bicep`
+  `az deployment sub create -n rg-deploy -l canadacentral --template-file 0-main.bicep`

 Deployment takes approximately 30 minutes.

-## Task 2: Explore and verify
+### Task 2 : Explore and verify

 After the BICEP deployment concludes successfully, the following has been deployed into your subscription: